Principality of Serbia (early medieval): Background

 Slavs (Sklavenoi) settled throughout the Balkans during the 6th and the 7th centuries, thus marking the end of the early Byzantine rule in those regions.
 The history of the early medieval Serbian principality and the Vlastimirović dynasty is recorded in the work De Administrando Imperio (On the Governance of the Empire, abbr.
 "DAI"), compiled by the Byzantine Emperor Constantine VII Porphyrogenitus (r.
 913–959).
 The work mentions the first Serbian ruler, without a name (known conventionally as "Unknown Archon"), that led the White Serbs to southeastern Europe and received the protection of Emperor Heraclius (r.
 610–641), prior to the Bulgar invasion (680).
 The Serbian ruler was titled "Prince (archon) of the Serbia" (αρχων Σερβλίας).
 The DAI mentions that this ruler was succeeded by a son, followed by a grandson, and historians generally accept the accounts of DAI on succession of princes from the same family, but their names are unknown until the coming of Višeslav (c.
 780-800).

-Višeslav, Radoslav and Prosigoj (circa 780–830)
+History

-Slavic principalities in ca. 814 AD.
+Višeslav, Radoslav and Prosigoj (780–830)